antillas21/marvelite/README.md

 # Marvelite

-Simple wrapper to communicate with the Marvel Comics API.
+Simple Ruby wrapper to communicate with the Marvel Comics API.

-> **Important:** This is a work in progress.
-There's only two endpoints to connect to.
-I am working into incorporating all of Marvel Comics API endpoints.

 ## Installation